-Name Title Resource Represented

-Amber Knoll Natural Resource Specialist Author/Grazing Mgmt.
+Name Title Resource Represented Amber Knoll Natural Resource Specialist Author/Grazing Mgmt.
+(See cover sheet for other participants and/or reviewers)

-(See cover iewers)

 F. Mitigation Measures: List any applicable mitigation measures that were identified, analyzed, and approved in relevant LUPs and existing NEPA document(s).
 List the specific mitigation measures or identify an attachment that includes those specific mitigation measures.
 Document that these applicable mitigation measures must be incorporated and implemented.